michallepicki/blog/_posts/2021-06-06-notes-on-using-sesterl.md

 ```
 {: .terminal}

-The `Hello.erl` file contains the `'Hello'` erlang module, and `sesterl_internal_prim.erl` ("prim" as in "primitives") contains a module with a few functions to provide some of basic functionality of the language (e.g. Erlang send as a function).
-This will not be available in our escript program unless we add code to load it.
+The `Hello.erl` file contains the `'Hello'` erlang module, and `sesterl_internal_prim.erl` ("prim" as in "primitives") contains a module with a few functions to provide some of basic functionality of the language (e.g. Erlang's [send](http://erlang.org/doc/reference_manual/expressions.html#send) wrapped in a function).
+These will not be available in our escript program unless we add code to load it.

-To make our Hello World executable we have to add one dummy line to the beginning of the file, and then we can run it with `escript -c` (the `-c` argument tells escript to compile the module first):
+To make our Hello World executable we have to add one dummy line to the beginning of the erlang source file, and then we can run it with `escript -c` (the `-c` argument tells escript to compile the module first):

 ```
 $ (echo "% additional line for escript to work" && cat _generated/Hello.erl) > tmpfile && mv tmpfile _generated/Hello.erl